Run a private ACME server and issue X.509 certificates using an ACME challenge

 When you’re connecting to Let’s Encrypt, it’s a public certificate authority and its root certificate is already in your system’s default trust store.

-Your internal root certificate isn’t, so HTTPS connections from ACME clients to
+Your internal root certificate isn’t, so HTTPS connections from ACME clients to step-ca will fail.

 There are two ways to address this challenge.
-Either:

-step-caroot certificate to your system’s default trust store.
+add the step-ca root certificate to your system’s default trust store.

 step-cli provides a helper command to do the latter: